AliYusuf95/manager.io/README.md

 <Warning>Use this on your own risk!</Warning>

-Add "--label=com.centurylinklabs.watchtower.enable=true" to run arguments of your manager like this:
+Add `--label=com.centurylinklabs.watchtower.enable=true` to run arguments of your manager like this:

 ```
 $ docker run -d \